rohankaps123/Repliance/docs/proposal/proposal.md

 I am a Junior at UMass majoring in Computer Science.
 I have worked with HTML/CSS in the past but am interested in learning more about back-end development in this course.
 Last semester I took CS 345, and hope to use what I learned about SQL in that course to help with Repliance's database.
 I also have taken CS 220, which I hope helps me work on determining how Repliance's back-end should be structured.

+####Colin McGinnis: Back End Development

+I'm a Junior at UMASS Amherst majoring in both Computer Science and Journalism.
+I have worked with a little bit of HTML before and have some basic knowledge of javascript.
+My main coding experience lies with C and Java.
+With both Computer Science and Journalism, I hope to end up in some area of the video game industry, whether that be in development or game journalism.
+Some courses I've taken in the past and am currently taking that will help in developing Repliance are CS 220, CS 187, and CS 311.

 ##Problem Statement
 ####Author: Colin McGinnis 2/22/2015